georgekenison/starter-academic/content/worrell/index.md

 {{< spoiler text="_Globe-Hopping_" >}}

-I will talk about the following geometric puzzle.
+Abstract: I will talk about the following geometric puzzle.
 Take a random point ("grasshopper") from a set $L$ ("lawn", on the plane or on the sphere) and move it by a fixed distance in a random direction, once.